Kids and teens need to experience these ten life lessons before heading out into the world on their own.

 To see more ideas on how to raise confident, independent adults see: 15 Life Skills Kids Need Before They Leave Home

-So logically we want to pass that knowledge onto our kids.
+As adults, we’ve more or less learned what it takes to be successful in life.
+So naturally, we want to pass that knowledge onto our kids.

 We want our kids to know how to stick up for themselves, handle disappointment and failure, resolve conflict, and manage time and resources.
 And because we know how to do these things, it feels like our responsibility to make sure our kids are getting it right from the very beginning.

-So we wake them up for school in the morning, talk to their teachers about an unfair grade, ask their soccer coach why our kid hasn’t been played this season, and hover over our kids as they complete their homework.
+So we wake them up for school in the morning, talk to their teachers about an unfair grade, ask their soccer coach why our child hasn’t been played this season, and sit next to our kids as they complete their homework.

-The problem is that by doing all these things for our kids, we aren’t letting them learn the way we did – simply by living our lives, making decisions and choices on our own, and facing down our fears.
+The problem is that by doing all these things for our kids, we aren’t letting them learn these skills on their own.
+These lessons can only be learned by making decisions and choices on their own and facing down fears.

-While our kids are at home we have the opportunity to coach and mentor them – not meddle in their growing independence.
-We have the opportunity to be a listening ear for when they face a challenge and support them as they think through their own choices and experience the consequences.
+While our kids are at home we have the opportunity to coach and mentor them in their growing independence.
+We have the chance to be a listening ear for when they face a challenge and support them as they think through their own choices and experience the consequences.

 10 Life Lessons Kids Need to Experience Before They Leave Home

-Here are ten life experiences we need to let our kids have on their own before they leave home – so they can learn the important lessons of each and live with confidence in the world beyond our doors:
+Listed below are ten life lessons we need to let our kids experience on their own before they leave home.
+Learning these lessons while they’re young will help our children live with greater confidence in the world beyond our doors.

 Talk to Important Adults and Self-Advocate

-Adults are often in situations where they have to advocate for themselves – asking a boss for a raise, letting a stranger know they accidentally cut them in line or telling a waiter that he didn’t add up the bill correctly.
+There are many times when adults have to advocate for themselves, such as asking a boss for a raise, letting a stranger know they accidentally cut them in line or telling a waiter that he didn’t add up the bill correctly.

-While it may be tempting at times, and occasionally necessary for parents to speak up and advocate for their kids, this should be the exception, not the rule.
-Instead, embrace opportunities for kids to take the lead, and stand up for themselves.
+While it may be tempting, and occasionally necessary at times for parents to speak up and advocate for their kids, this should be the exception, not the rule.
+Instead, embrace opportunities when your kids can take the lead and stand up for themselves.
 These moments will help build kids’ confidence and set them up for greater success as adults.

 Parents can also coach kids through tricky situations by being willing to listen and offering advice if it’s asked for.
-Sometimes kids just need to talk about difficult situations about friends or teachers in order to figure out the solution on their own.
-Know too that kids are watching you and taking notes on what you do if the need comes to advocate for yourself.
+Sometimes kids just need to talk about difficult situations in order to figure out a solution on their own.
+Know too that kids are watching you and taking notes on what you do if you need to advocate for yourself.

 This is a great story about what can happen when parents let their kids discuss challenges with important adults on their own with no parental involvement: When Your Child is Ready to Quit, Tell Them This